Upgrade Your Oral Health - Transform Your Overall Health

 • Legumes: Beans and lentils are excellent sources of both calcium and phosphorus, which contribute to their profile as nutritional powerhouses.
 A cup of cooked lentils, for example, provides about 51 mg of calcium and 356 mg of phosphorus.
 Legumes are not only affordable and widely available but also versatile in cooking, making them easy to add to a variety of dishes.

 Incorporating these foods into your diet can significantly contribute to meeting your daily needs for calcium and phosphorus, supporting not just bone health but also a variety of other physiological functions.
-Regular consumption of these foods can ensure that you receive a balanced intake of essential minerals, aiding in overall wellness and disease prevention.
+Regular consumption of these foods can help ensure a balanced intake of essential minerals, supporting overall wellness and disease prevention.

 Balancing Calcium and Phosphorus Intake